Clueless (TV series): Differences from the movie

 The band Luscious Jackson, who performed the dance song "Here" for the Clueless movie soundtrack, also guest starred on the series in the episode "Sharing Cher" in order to perform their song "Naked Eye."

 A few of the show's first-season episodes were broadcast out of order.
 The first episode to be broadcast was "As If a Girl's Reach Should Exceed Her Grasp" on September 20, 1996.
 The actual pilot episode, "Don't Stand So Close to Me," aired later on November 1, 1996.

 Network change

 After the series was canceled by ABC, the reruns of the episodes on their Friday night TGIF line-up proved to be ratings winners for ABC.
 However, it was too late for ABC to get the series back, and they prevented UPN from broadcasting the series until their contract ran out in late September.
 Clueless finished #46 in the ratings with 13.3 million viewers.
 Only Sabrina the Teenage Witch (a show on which Elisa Donovan, Donald Faison and David Lascher would eventually become regulars) had higher ratings for Friday.
-Reportedly, the star of Sabrina, Melissa Joan Hart, was considered for the part of Cher on the Clueless TV series.
+Reportedly, the star of Sabrina, Melissa Joan Hart, was considered for the part of Cher on the Clueless television series.

-UPN cancelled the show after the third season (1998–1999), reportedly because of sharply declining viewership.
-By the final season, the show had retained only 30% of its original 1996 viewing audience.